hannesgao/Blackhole-IFL/README.md

 # Blackhole-IFL
-The Blackhole Observer based on Raspberry Pi 3B+ and Pi Camera Module
+The Blackhole Observer in IFL based on Raspberry Pi 3B+ and Pi Camera Module.